microsoft/ignite25-LAB516-safeguard-your-agents-with-ai-red-teaming-agent-in-azure-ai-foundry/docs/core-labs/index.md

 The AI Red Teaming Agent Labs are organized into two tracks, to suit time constraints:

-- Core labs cover the core concepts in the 60-minute session provided.
+- **CORE LABS** - cover the core concepts in the 60-minute session provided.
-- More labs provide advanced exercises that you can do at your own pace at home.
+- **MORE LABS** - provide additional labs you can do at home, to upskill further.

-## 1. Core Labs

-In this section, we'll focus on these core labs:
+!!! task "Let's focus on completing the Core Labs - this gives you a sense for time required for each"

 | Lab | Scan | Duration | Level | Objective |
 |-----|-------|----------|------------|----------------|